rolling-scopes-school/tasks/react/modules/tasks/tests.md

 ## 🧠 Task Description

-In this task, your goal is to write comprehensive unit tests for the class components implemented during **Week 1 - Class components**.
-This task focuses exclusively on testing without any refactoring.
-You are **not allowed to modify, refactor, or convert components** to functional ones at this stage.
+In this task, your goal is to write comprehensive unit tests for the class components created during **Week 1 - Class components**.
+The primary focus here is on testing, so it’s recommended to avoid modifying or refactoring the components this week. **Pay attention**: you are **not allowed to convert components** to functional ones at this stage.

 You must use **Jest** or **Vitest** as the test runner and **React Testing Library (RTL)** for component testing to cover the key behaviors, rendering logic, and user interactions of your components.